-Although Colorado has a well-developed statewide system of coordinated health care services for migrant farmworkers, effective health care planning has been hampered by the absence of a comprehensive data base that accurately describes the migrant population's demographics (age, sex, education, language, family size, work history, permanent residence), health status, health services utilization, and user satisfaction with services received.
-Because migrant farmworkers have a unique lifestyle and a wide variety of readily observable environmental health hazards associated with both employment and housing conditions (Wilk, 1986), assessment of numerous interrelated variables is necessary to understand the health status and needs of this special population.
+A Survey of Colorado's Migrant Farmworkers: Access to Health Care readily observable environmental health hazards associated with both employment and housing conditions (Wilk, 1986), assessment of numerous interrelated variables is necessary to understand the health status and needs of this special population.
 While these data are essential at any level of policy making for the group under study, this information is critical during a period of level or declining funding.
 Scarce funds must be strategically targeted to real, not conjectured, problem areas and rigorous evaluation must be conducted on all new program initiatives.